 100% of the SPP transmission system capability is available for allocation;

-All awarded LTCRs are accounted for prior to assessing nominated ARR feasibility;
+All awarded LTCRs are directly converted to TCRs and are accounted for prior to assessing nominated ARR feasibility;

 Awarded ARRs are of the obligation type which means that the awarded ARR could result in a payment or charge to the ARR holder.
-Awarded LTCRs are converted to ARRs and included in the total ARR awards for settlement purposes;

 Holders of ARRs receive positive or negative revenue resulting from the annual and monthly TCR auctions, including those ARRs that were self-converted to TCRs.
-ARRs associated with LTCRs are automatically self-converted into TCRs for settlement purposes.
 Positive auction revenue results when the sink Auction Clearing Price (ACP) is greater than the source ACP for a given ARR.
 Negative revenue results when the sink ACP is less than the source ACP, in other words, a counterflow ARR.

 For the annual TCR auction, the amount of ARRs eligible to receive auction revenues is equal to the greater of ARRs self-converted to TCRs or the amount of ARRs awarded multiplied by the following percentages: June – 100%; July through September, 90%; and Fall, Winter, Spring – 60%.